 Instead of recognizing the fact that our manipulation of nature is backfiring, there seem to be efforts being made in the opposite direction.
 Biotechnologists are creating even more specialized hybrid varieties of plants and animals.
 Advancements in microbiology are now allowing scientists to control the very building blocks of life—the genetic coding.
 This has allowed for the introduction of genetically modified crops, which carry with them a variety of implications, ranging from plants that produce their own pesticides to genetic alterations in the plant’s nutritive values.
 The seed companies have also made modifications to their products.

-New lines of seeds, which have attracted the label, “terminator technology” have now been genetically altered to self-destruct if replanted in successive growing seasons.
-This has helped to secure the farmer’s dependence on repurchasing seed each year.
 Instead of looking at how we can replenish our soil to provide a naturally chemical-free, nutrient-rich, and healthy environment for plants to grow in, advancements have even been made in the field of hydroponics, which is the science of growing plants in chemical nutrient solutions, eliminating the very need for soil.
 Nutritionally, we have moved away from the benefits derived from a diverse plant-based diet, and have turned, instead, towards supplementation and fortification.
 Dietary requirements can now be readily purchased in the forms of pills, capsules, powders, and mixes.
 Much of our food arrives in the stores “jet-lagged”, chemically treated, and preserved.

 The time has come for sustainable solutions.
 As Fritjof Capra has stated in his book, The Web of Life, “Reconnecting with the web of life means building and nurturing sustainable communities in which we can satisfy our needs and aspirations without diminishing the chances of future generations.”